GoogleCloudPlatform/community/tutorials/python-vision-quickstart/index.md

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-Use this interactive walkthrough to learn how walks you through a basic application that uses the Vision API.
+This interactive walkthrough shows you how to set up and use a basic application that uses the Vision API.
 There are step-by-step instructions in the **Learn** panel on the right side of the Cloud Console to guide you.